emmt/LazyAlgebra.jl/docs/src/mappings.md

 new primitive mapping types (not by combining existing mappings) and benefit from the `LazyAlgebra` infrastruture, you have to:

-* Create a new type derived from `Mapping` or one of its abstract sub-types such as `Operator`.
+* Create a new type derived from `Operator` or one of its abstract sub-types such as `Operator`.

 * Implement at least two methods `apply!` and `vcreate` specialized for the new